shi-jie-samuel-tan/shi-jie-samuel-tan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Shi Jie Samuel Tan (陈诗杰) and I go by Sam.
 I am a first-year CS PhD student at the University of Maryland and am currently advised by Andrew Childs and am working with Daniel Gottesman.
-In 2023, I graduated magna cum laude from Haverford College with high honors in both Computer Science and Physics, and I was fortunate to be advised by Dan Grin, Suzanne Amador Kane, Steven Lindell, and Sara Mathieson.
+In 2023, I graduated magna cum laude from Haverford College with high honors in both Computer Science and Physics, and I was fortunate to be advised by <a href="http://danielgrin.net/" target="_blank">Dan Grin</a> and <a href="https://www.haverford.edu/users/slindell" target="_blank">Steven Lindell</a>.

 ## Research Interest: